 What kind of child benefits from your school?

 Many different types of children benefit from our methods.
 Because the lessons involve multiple intelligences (movement, language, drawing, etc.) children can enter into learning in several ways.
 Because the teaching style and curriculum are centered around a child’s development needs, children tend to be heavily engaged in their individual learning.

 One of the major strengths of this type of instruction is the sense of community and cooperation that develops within the class — an open community that invites children in rather than closing out new kids.
 That said, it isn’t right for everyone.
 The beauty of parent choice in education is having different models to choose from so that you can find the perfect fit for your family.

-What credentials and Waldorf training are required of Willow Tree teachers?
+What credentials are required of Willow Tree teachers?

 Does Willow Tree have a dress code?

 Yes.
-All students should be dressed in clothing that is free of media, logos, advertising, images, writing, and words.
+All students should be dressed in clothing that is free of media.
 This includes backpacks and lunch boxes.
 Children at school should be dressed comfortably and ready to participate in the full school day.
 Students should attend school dressed in play clothes that are suitable for the weather and fit comfortably without requiring the child’s attention.

 How can I reserve a spot for my child in your school?